Decomposition-Based Modular Conformal Prediction for Two-Stage Modeling: Additional Experiments

 Here, we provide extra visualizations of the $\Delta R_1$ and $R_2$ parameters along with how the weights $a,b$ change over time, for the same synthetic setup as \Cref{adaptiveexp} below in \Cref{fig:resids,fig:absynth}.

-We observe that when the first shock occurs in the upstream, $\Delta R_1$ captures this change, then after it returns, $\Delta R_1$ correspondingly shrinks back to the baseline level. $R_2$ correspondingly captures the second downstream shock.
+We observe that when the upstream distribution shift occurs, $\Delta R_1$ captures this change, then after it returns, $\Delta R_1$ correspondingly shrinks back to the baseline level. $R_2$ correspondingly captures the second downstream distribution shift.

-We also see this relationship reflected in the $a,b$ scaling parameters selected by our method as we see them adapt to the upstream shock, the return, then the downstream shock in a similar fashion (\Cref{fig:absynth}).
+We also see this relationship reflected in the $a,b$ scaling parameters selected by our method as we see them adapt to the upstream distribution shift, the return, then the downstream distribution shift in a similar fashion (\Cref{fig:absynth}).
 Lastly, we plot the ratios $R/(\Delta R_1)$ and $R/R_2$ over time in \Cref{ratio}.

 We see that the shifts at $t = 100,500,900$ are visibly identifiable: initially $R/R_2$ is high during the upstream shift as the majority of error comes from $R_1$.
-When the shock returns, we observe that the upstream remains the main source of error, and finally in the downstream shift, $R_2$ becomes the dominant source of error.
-Concretely, $\Delta R_1$ dominates between $t = 100$ to $t=500$ when the upstream undergoes a shock and $R_2$ dominates when the downstream undergoes a shock from $t=900$ onward.
+When the upstream shift returns to baseline, we observe that the upstream remains the main source of error, and finally in the downstream shift, $R_2$ becomes the dominant source of error.
+Concretely, $\Delta R_1$ dominates between $t = 100$ to $t=500$ when the upstream undergoes a shift and $R_2$ dominates when the downstream undergoes a shift from $t=900$ onward.
 Thus we can observe which stage is responsible for the error with extreme clarity allowing diagnostic retraining.
 In particular, if we retrain at $t = 200$ after the first upstream shift, we can choose to either retrain just $\hat{\mu}_1$ or both $\hat{\mu}_1$ and $\hat{\mu}_2$.
-We observe that just retraining $\hat{\mu}_1$ results in a width decrease of $24.6439$ for the SR method, while retraining both models, results in a decrease of 25.3451, demonstrating that it is sufficient for our framework to only retrain the affected upstream.
+We observe that just retraining $\hat{\mu}_1$ results in a width decrease of $24.6439$ for the SR method, while retraining both models results in a decrease of 25.3451, demonstrating that it is sufficient for our framework to only retrain the affected upstream.